-OpenMP, which you can think of as running on one tightly-coupled chip, can be combined with MPI, which runs on multiple, loosely-networked chips.
+OpenMP, which you can think of as running on one tightly-coupled chip, can also be combined with MPI, which runs on multiple, loosely-networked chips... but that's another talk!

 OpenMP is limited by the shared memory hardware.

 An OpenMP program can only handle problems that fit on the chip or the coupled chips, over which memory can be shared.